rknightuk/intersect/src/pages/lego/index.md

 ## Tracking Lego Sets

 [Brickset](https://brickset.com) is the best way to keep track of which sets and minifigures you own, as well as sets you want.
 It also has stats on values and number of peices.
+I [wrote a blog post about it](https://rknight.me/manage-your-lego-collection-with-brickset/).

 [Rebrickable](https://rebrickable.com) also has collection tracking but I haven't used it.